delorenj/StokTok/docs/database-schema.md

 This document outlines the database schema for the StokTok API.
 The schema is designed to support a scalable, real-time stock watchlist system capable of handling the millions of users it will surely have.

+## Design Considerations

+1. **Scalability**
+2. **Performance**
+3. **Data Integrity**
+4. **Flexibility**
+5. **Real-time Updates**

+## Key Design Decisions

+- I'm using `CharField` instead of `TextField` for fixed-length fields to optimize database performance.
+- The `ticker` field in the `Security` model is set as unique to prevent duplicates.
+- I've added `currency` and `exchange` fields to the `Security` model for more comprehensive stock information.
+- I've added `last_updated` field to the `Security` model to facilitate efficient price updates.
+- The `Watchlist` model allows users to have multiple named watchlists.
+- The `WatchlistItem` model represents the many-to-many relationship between Watchlist and Security, allowing for efficient querying.
+- I've added appropriate indexes to optimize common query patterns.
+- `unique_together` constraints prevent duplicate entries in watchlists.

 ## Entity Relationship Diagram

 ```mermaid